helio-fm/helio-sequencer/Docs/readme.md

 ### Portable vs installer

 Installers are provided for Windows and Debian-based Linux distributions.
-The installer version is only needed, if you want to have the desktop shortcut and the uninstall tool.
+The installer version is only required if you want the desktop shortcut and the uninstall tool.

-With the portable version, just download the compressed archive and unzip it to a folder of your choice.
+To use the portable version, simply download the compressed archive and unzip it to a folder of your choice.

 ### 32 or 64 bits

-The only practical difference between the two is that the 64-bit version will only be able to host 64-bit plugins, and the 32-bit version will only host 32-bit plugins.
+The only practical difference between the two is that the 64-bit version can only host 64-bit plugins, and the 32-bit version can only host 32-bit plugins.

 At the moment of writing this, Helio does not support plugin sandboxing or hosting both 32-bit and 64-bit plugins at the same time.

 ### Master build or development build

-Master builds are the latest stable versions.
+The master builds are the most recent stable versions.
 You can keep up to date with the latest changes through the [release notes](changelog.md).
-If you'd like to preview the latest features or verify bug fixes, you can install the development build.
+Install the development build if you want to preview the latest features or verify bug fixes.

 ## Used directories

-Helio keeps all files in two directories: one for the project files, and one for the configuration files.
+Helio keeps all files in two directories: one for project files, and another for configuration files.

 Note that the installer-based versions don't remove any of these when uninstalling the app.
-If you want to remove Helio from the system completely, you need to delete them manually.
+If you want to completely remove Helio from the system, you should delete them manually.

 ### The configuration directory

-All the configuration files are created on the first start under the user application data directory.
-The directory is a platform-dependent location:
+All configuration files are created on the first start under the user application data directory.
+The directory location is platform-dependent:

 * Windows: %APPDATA%\Helio
 * macOS: ~/Library/Application Support/Helio